AxisCommunications/media-stream-library-js/CONTRIBUTING.md

 ## Continuous integration

+### Verification

-Automated tests are run on the master branch and pull requests with GitHub Actions, for which the configuration can be found in the `.github/workflows/ci.yml` file.
+Automated tests are run on the master branch and pull requests with GitHub Actions, for which the configuration can be found in the `.github/workflows/verify.yml` file.
+These tests always need to pass before a PR can be merged.

+### Releases

-When tags are pushed, an automated deploy will release to both Github and NPM.
+When tags are pushed, an automated deploy will release to both Github and NPM, which can be found in `.github/workflows/publish.yml`.
 Any tags that are prereleases will be tagged `next` for NPM, otherwise `latest` is used.

 To release, make sure you are on the master branch and run: